algorandfoundation/algokit-cli/docs/features/tasks/wallet.md

 - On Linux, it can use Secret Service API, KWallet, or an in-memory store depending on your setup.

 > Remember, AlgoKit is designed to keep your sensitive information secure however your storage is only as secure as the device on which it is stored.
 Always ensure to maintain good security practices on your device, especially when dealing with mnemonics that are to be used on MainNet.

+### Keyring on WSL2

+WSL2 environments don't have a keyring backend installed by default.
+If you want to leverage this feature, you'll need to install one yourself.
+See [this GitHub issue for info](https://github.com/jaraco/keyring/issues/566#issuecomment-1792544475).

 ## Further Reading